Topics on this page

 - After you do that, if your abuser uses the “redial” feature on your telephone, s/he will only find out that you called the “harmless” number (for example a number that states the time and temperature), and not the number of a shelter or a friend.

 If you have a cell phone and want to keep the records of who you call private, you may want to make those calls from another phone and not from your cell phone.
 If your abuser has access to your cell phone bill, s/he could easily find out the phone numbers of the people you have called.
-If your abuser does not have access to your cell phone bill but has access to your cell phone itself, then you could take the same steps discussed above (for protecting your home telephone privacy) when you make a call using your cell phone.
+If your abuser does not have access to your cell phone bill but has access to your cell phone itself, then your abuser may be able to retried your call and text history.